 In the shower, use a brush designed for wet use to comb your conditioner through, and to help rinse while letting the force of the water sculpt hair smooth.
 After washing, don’t attempt to comb it out without using conditioner first; hair is most elastic when wet and most prone to snapping off.

 Once you’re out of the shower, pat and blot your hair dry with a soft towel or tee (a microfiber towel is best) rather than rubbing and getting roughed up… and tangled!
 Before styling, use your fingers to gently coax out any snarls, then move to a wide-tooth comb.
 Start at the ends, and gradually and gently make your way upward so you don’t complicate knots by pulling them down in one motion from the roots.
-Only when hair is dry should you take up the brush.
+Only when hair is dry should you take up

 Long hair that doesn’t feel or look as healthy as it should probably lacks moisture in the form of lipids; the ideal lipid is the sebum your scalp secretes through the hair follicles, but most people aren’t willing to let hair look oily.
 This is where a good quality brush makes sense – to help distribute sebum down to the ends where you most need it.